riatelab/valh/README.md

 routes, isochrones, time-distance matrices, nearest point on the road network, and elevation data.

-This package relies on the usage of a running Valhalla service (tested with v3.4.x-3.5.x of Valhalla).
+This package relies on the usage of a running Valhalla server (tested with versions 3.4.x and 3.5.x of Valhalla).

 ## Features